sharmaashishd-arch/swarsadhana/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspired by [iShala](https://ishala.in/) - the gold standard in Indian music accompaniment
-- SoLoud audio engine by Jari Komppa
 - Indian classical music theory resources from NCERT and Sangeet Natak Akademi

 ---